It's important to create a Product Feedback Policy (PFP) as soon as you start using Pendo Feedback.

 [DESCRIBE YOUR PROCESS HERE.
 Include images where appropriate.
 If you give customers access to Pendo Feedback, show an image of the link, button, Pendo Resource Center, or widget you have installed so they know what to look for.]

 [Note: this workflow is if you allow your customers to access Pendo Feedback]

-All new requests are set to the "Awaiting Feedback" status so that more people can vote, prioritize and give us information.
-This allows us to gauge demand, gather use cases and automatically establish impact and value.
+All new requests are set to the Awaiting Feedback status so that more people give us information and vote on requests.
+This allows us to gauge demand, gather use cases, and establish impact and value.